ae6rt/decap/README.md

 ## AWS Setup

-Aftomato uses S3 buckets to store build artifacts and console logs, and DynamoDb to store overall build results and metadata.
+Decap uses S3 buckets to store build artifacts and console logs, and DynamoDb to store overall build results and metadata.

 ### Install the AWS CLI app